 The merchant may now take the Trade Action, choosing a selection of items they wish to sell during an Action Cycle, depositing those items in the Basilica and then receiving the value of those goods in coin at the beginning of the next Action Cycle.
-The market is a closed economy, and there is a limited amount of coin available, and so the merchant may not be able to sell everything they wish to.
+The merchant sometimes may not be able to sell everything they wish to due to limited demand or coin.
 Unsold items will be returned to them at the next Action Cycle.

 Rank 4: Acquisition

 The merchant knows how and where to find available goods, and quickly.
 Their Trade Action may now also be used to pay coins at the Basilica in exchange for goods available in the local market.
 This is done by depositing a list of desired goods along with the proper payment during their Trade Action, and receiving those goods at the beginning of the next Action Cycle.
-The market is a closed economy, and there is a limited selection of goods available.
+There is a limited selection of goods available, as revealed by Mercantile 1: Appraisal.
 If requested goods are not available, the unspent part of the payment is returned.

 Rank 5: Patron